Persistence (psychology): Background

+Together with the four temperament dimensions, these character traits form Cloninger's 7-factor model of personality.

-The Genetic and Biological Underpinnings
+Genetic and biological underpinnings

 This psychobiological model argues that personality is formed through interactions between genetic predispositions that emerge during early life, neurobiological processes and environmental influences (i.e., learning and social influences).
 Research with twin and family studies supports this claim, finding that persistence, like the other temperament traits, is moderately heritable.
 For example, twin analyses indicate that approximately 23% of the genetic variance found in TPQ results was specific to persistence.
 However, this was only the case for women.
 Whilst PS was also a distinct temperament dimension in men, it could not be concluded that there was a genetic component to this trait.

 The original three temperament traits have each been intensively studied and subsequently associated with specific neurotransmitter activity, including dopaminergic, serotonergic and noradrenergic systems, whilst there is comparatively limited evidence for the specific neurobiological systems implicated in PS.
-Despite this, Cloninger hypothesised that persistence is nonetheless shaped by our neurobiology.
+Despite this, Cloninger hypothesised that persistence is shaped by neurobiology.
 In particular, it is thought to be associated with the dopaminergic neurotransmitter system, which plays a crucial role in drive, goal-oriented behaviour, and reward processing, all key elements to persistence.
 However, sufficient empirical support for this theory is yet to be provided.

 Measurement

-Persistence is measured with the Temperament and Character Inventory (TCI).
-This is a widely utilised assessment tool designed by Cloninger to assess and measure the seven dimensions of personality as previously outlined in his psychobiological personality model.
+Persistence is measured with the Temperament and Character Inventory (TCI), an assessment tool designed by Cloninger to assess and measure the seven dimensions of personality as previously outlined in his psychobiological personality model.
 The TCI incorporates neurobiological and environmental components in an attempt to provide an extensive understanding of individual differences in personality and their potential causes.
-The revised version(TCI-R) contains 240 items and a Likert scale rating system for each statement to measure the traits more precisely[13].
+The revised version (TCI-R) contains 240 items and a Likert scale rating system for each statement to measure the traits more precisely.

 The traits each have subscales.
 Persistence is assessed using a 35-item scale measuring elements such as perseverance and resolution towards achieving goals and committing to tasks.

 The subscales of PS in TCI-R consist of 4 behaviour archetypes associated with the trait: